Disney Genie & Lightning Lane at Walt Disney World

 The app doesn’t seem very aggressive about getting you on your favorite rides.
 It seems to often instead suggest you go on nearby rides that have short waits.
 This is great if your priority is just getting on rides and minimizing walking and waiting, but it does mean that you really can’t force it to prioritize getting on your must-do rides.
 If certain rides or shows are really important to you, Genie may not be your best approach.

 The app should keep track of some of your activities and adjust automatically, but that doesn’t always work.
 For example, if you’ve made sit-down dining reservations or pre-ordered food via mobile order around dinner time, the app should note that and stop suggesting other restaurants for dinner.
 If your reservation is earlier or later than what the app thinks is “dinner” you may find your list has dining recommendations you don’t want.
-Similarly, if you use Genie+ or Individual Lightning Lane for an attraction, the app should automatically remove that attraction from your recommendation list.
+Similarly, if you use Lightning Lane Multi Pass or Lightning Lane Single Pass for an attraction, the app should automatically remove that attraction from your recommendation list.
 But sometimes that doesn’t work correctly.
 As Disney works through the bugs, things like this should slowly get better.

 Even in the best case, using the app relies on you doing a certain amount of manual management.
 If you take the app’s lead and ride the next thing it suggests, it may or may not figure out that you’ve crossed that ride off, so to speak, and may continue to suggest it.
 If so, you’ll need to go in and delete that recommendation so it will stop trying to shoehorn it into your day’s schedule.
 If you’re not happy with what Genie suggests, you basically need to ask it to come up with an alternative, or just delete the thing you don’t want to go on.